THE DOVER WAR MEMORIAL PROJECT

 Arthur Dawes, G/23870, was a Private in the 10th (Royal East Kent and West Kent Yeomanry) battalion.
 He lived and enlisted in Dover, and was killed in action on 21st September 1918.
 He is commemorated on the Vis-En-Artois memorial in France.

 Herbet and son, Albert, and Albert's father, HenryThe son of Mr and Mrs A R Dawes, from London Road, he was born in Dover in 1892, and was one of a family of four - two boys and two girls.
-Pictured above, they are: Herbert and Edith, with parents Alfred and Florrie in the centre, and Arthur and Ruby on the right.
-Alfred Dawes was a baker.
+Pictured above, they are: Herbert Edward, born 1902, who later married Elizabeth Lillian Matthews, and Edith Mary, born 1894, with parents Alfred, a baker, and Fanny Rebecca (nee Fuller) in the centre.
+On the right are Arthur and Ruby Florence, born 1907, who would later become Mrs Hopkins.

-Left are four generations of the family: Herbert, holding his son, Alfred standing, and William Henry Dawes, Herbert's grandfather
+Left are four generations of the family: Herbert, holding his son, Donald (born in 1928), Alfred standing, and William Henry Dawes, Herbert's grandfather

-If you recognise Herbert or the baby in this picture, please do contact us
+If you recognise the people in this picture, please do contact us

 with thanks to David Knight